-What is RPO and How is it Different that Traditional Recruitment?
+What is Embedded Recruitment and How is it Different that Traditional Recruitment?

 Companies often find themselves choosing between hiring a recruiter or performing recruitment functions in-house.
 However, when companies feel that they need to strategically overhaul their recruitment process or grow their talent at scale, both of these options feel insufficient.
-That is when recruitment process outsourcing (RPO) comes into play.
-As the name suggests, RPO occurs when companies outsource their entire recruitment process to a third party.
-RPO has been widely successful for many years across many different industries, leading companies to opt for RPO to meet their various recruitment needs.
-But like anything, it is important to weigh the pros and cons of RPO before deciding if it is the right move for your company.
+That is when embedded recruitment comes into play.
+As the name suggests, embedded recruitment occurs when a consultant is literally "embedded" into your organization .
+In other words, they become a member of your team as any other employee would.
+Embedded recruitment has been widely successful for many years across many different industries, leading companies to opt for this solution to meet their various recruitment needs.
+But like anything, it is important to weigh the pros and cons of embedded recruitment before deciding if it is the right move for your company.

-Although there are many benefits to RPO, there are always two sides to every coin.
-One alternative consideration is the long-term buy-in that RPO typically entails.
-As mentioned, companies opt for RPO when they need to hire at volume or make fundamental changes to their recruitment processes.
+Although there are many benefits to embedded recruitment, there are always two sides to every coin.
+One alternative consideration is the long-term buy-in that it typically entails.
+As mentioned, companies opt for embedded recruitment when they need to hire at volume or make fundamental changes to their recruitment processes.
 Tasks such as building an adequate pipeline, going through numerous screening and interview processes, or mapping out a recruitment strategy take time.
-A typical RPO project can take anywhere from 3-18 months to complete depending on the needs of your organization.
+A typical embedded recruitment project can take anywhere from 3-18 months to complete depending on the needs of your organization.
 Some companies may not be ready to take this leap from a financial or resource perspective.
 In that case, it might be best to readjust your recruitment goals, see what can be accomplished in-house with your current HR team, or even look into hiring a single recruiter to fill your most vital positions.

 Loss of Control